avirathmagoo/roboGaurdian/README.md

 **🎯 Ready to track some humans?
 Let's go!** 🚀- Fork and submit PRs for new features (e.g., temporal smoothing, multi-subject tracking).
 - Report issues with logs and system specs.

-## License

-MIT License - Free for personal and educational use.

----

 For questions or enhancements, refer to the code comments or open an issue.
 Enjoy prototyping your Chirpy robot! 🤖